justinvh/git-issue/README.md

     Capitalized, short (50 chars or less) summary

+    Type: bug
     Milestone: milestone1 milestone2
     Tags: tag1 tag2 tag3
     Assign: Justin Bruce Van Horne <justinvh@gmail.com>

 Minimal Structure
 --------------

-The minimal structure is just a summary.
+The minimal structure is just a summary and an issue type.

     Capitalized, short (50 chars or less) summary

+    Type: bug

 If you don't follow this structure, then your issue will be rejected.
 If you